Monsters, Inc.

 Alcohol, Drugs & Smoking

-There are no instances of alcohol, drugs, or smoking depicted in the movie.
+There is no depiction of alcohol, drugs, or smoking in the movie.
+The focus is on the monsters' work and their interactions with Boo.

 Frightening Scenes